My Travel Story

 Moving To The Other Side Of The Planet, Again…

-Within our first two weeks we bought a campervan, and since then we have been traveling and working our way across the country.
-We spent one year and a half in the North Island, and as of June 2021 we have been exploring the South Island.
+Within our first two weeks, we bought a campervan, and since then we have been travelling and working our way across the country.
+We spent more than three years travelling the entire of New Zealand, including both the North Island and the South Island.

 lauren looking over mount maunganui on a sunny day view of ocean and beach new zealand